dhis2designlab/guides/pages/react.md

 }
 ```

-The anonomous function passed to `useEffect` will run on every render.
-There's a few issues with this code.
+The anonymous function passed to `useEffect` will run on every render.
+There are a few issues with this code.
 Assuming that `functionToGetData` is asynchronous, we have to wait for the promise to resolve.
 We can accomplish this with `await`.
 However, `useEffect` does not accept asynchronous function.
 We can get around this by creating an asynchronous function inside it.

 ```js
 const [data, setData] = useState(null)